mlrainer/LegoSetTracker/README.md

 2) Import set.
     -When importing the set the program imports from a JSON file.
 The JSON file needs to be placed in the project file at this path /LegoSetTracker/LegoSetTracker/bin/Debug/net7.0/JSONIMPORT
     A folder named JSONIMPORT is included in this repository that you can copy and past into the path.
 In it, contains an example set import file.
+Json file name needs to be named import.json

     -Below is the structure required for JSON files.
         {